In the first of a series of four articles, we examine the critical work of forensic accountants in the financial-services field.

 Physical theft of money or company assets is often difficult to prove and, once again, knowing the methodologies that fraudsters and thieves use to cover their tracks can assist greatly in solving the cases of missing assets.
 Putting verification and tracking processes in place can help prevent theft from occurring again in the future.

-When forensic accounting is not solving problems, its mandate is to asses and reduce risk for businesses.
+When forensic accounting is not solving problems, its mandate is to assess and reduce risk for businesses.
 This may involve conducting due diligence on a particular business (which could be a potential supplier, joint-venture partner or client), on real estate, commercial property or for asset acquisition.
 Grid Forensic Accounting advises that knowing the actual financial health and history of a business or property is critical as this can have a major impact on the outcome of a particular venture or the future success of a business.
 It may also reduce or avert any legal implications in the long run.

 How forensic accounting works